 7When the Lamb opened the fourth seal, I heard the voice of the fourth living creature say, “Come!”
 8I looked, and there before me was a pale horse!
 Its rider was named Death, and Hades was following close behind him.
 They were given power over a fourth of the earth to kill by sword, famine and plague, and by the wild beasts of the earth.

-Revelation 6:8 Commentary: The Israelites were killed by Sword, Famine and Wild Beasts as predicted in v.
+Preterism Explained and Interpreted, A Commentary of Revelation 6:8: The Israelites were killed by Sword, Famine and Wild Beasts as predicted in v.
 8.

 In his history of the Jewish War, Josephus describes the civil war and famine induced by the fourth horseman:

 Nor was there any place in the city [of Jerusalem] that had no dead bodies in it, but what was entirely covered with those that were killed either by the famine or the rebellion; and all was full of the dead bodies of such as had perished, either by that sedition or by that famine [emphasis mine].22